 Regarding the Tatmadaw statement, Naw K--- responded that she strongly believed that her husband would not have run away during the incident because his blood was found on the ground where the incident took place, as well as on surrounding trees and bamboo.

 Saw Hser Blut Doh who was travelling with Saw O Moo reported that, "When I saw the Burma Army soldiers, I immediately jumped off from the motorbike and ran.
 Saw O Moo could not stop his motorbike immediately, so the soldiers shot him.
 I could hear gunshots as I ran into the forest.", as reported by Burma Link.

 Contested Military Road Reconstruction led to clashes and displacement

-Saw O Moo's wife Naw K--- reported that local civilians did not consent to the reconstruction of the military road, because civilians wanted to construct a road that would serve their transportation needs.
-As a result, clashes broke out between Tatmadaw and Karen National Liberation Army [KNLA] on March 5th 2018.
-The violence led to the displacement of more than 2,000 civilians, including Saw O Moo’s family.
+Saw O Moo's wife Naw K--- reported that local civilians did not consent to the Tatmadaw reconstruction of their military road, because civilians wanted to construct a road that would serve their transportation needs.
+As a result, clashes broke out between Tatmadaw and Karen National Liberation Army [KNLA] on March 5th 2018, which led to the displacement of more than 2,000 civilians who fled into the forest, including Saw O Moo’s family.

 Impact on Saw O Moo’s family

 Saw O Moo's murder by Tatmadaw forces is a violation of human rights, as well as a violation of the NCA Code of Conduct.
 His death profoundly affected his wife and children, who face livelihood challenges and are worried about their future.
-In Karen culture, a father is the main shelter of his family.
-His death is a great loss to the Karen community, which has lost indigenous leader advocating for their rights.
+In Karen culture, a father is the main shelter of the lives of his wife and children.
+His death is a great loss to the Karen community, which has one fewer indigenous leader advocating for their rights.